ZurückJournalWeiter

 MG

-According to the Gregorian calendar, I am something over 44 years old today.
-I have experienced all the highs.
-And all the lows.
-And in every low there was a moment when things continued.
+I am today, according to the Gregorian calendar, a little over 44 years old.
+I have experienced all highs.
+And all lows.
+And in every low there was a moment when it continued.
 Always.
 Because there is no end.
 You were never born, because you always are.
-And because you always are, you cannot die.
-And when you truly understand that — then you ask yourself: who actually holds me back?
-Who limits me?
-And the answer is: no one.
-Except the fence in one’s own mind.
+And because you always are, you also cannot die.
+And when you really understand that — then you ask yourself: Who is actually stopping me?
+Who is limiting me?
+And the answer is: No one.
+Except the fence in your own head.
 And that can be opened.

 KS